The Settings tab in the User Manager controls how the firewall authenticates users for the GUI and SSH.

 - Authentication Server

-When using a RADIUS or LDAP server, the users and/or group memberships must still be defined in the firewall in order to properly allocate permissions, as there is not yet a method to obtain permissions dynamically from an authentication server.
+When using a RADIUS or LDAP server to authentication for the GUI, the users and/or group memberships must be defined in the firewall in order to properly allocate permissions, as there is no method to obtain permissions dynamically from an authentication server.

-For group membership to work properly, pfSense must be able to recognize the groups as presented by the authentication server.
+For group membership to work properly, the firewall must be able to recognize the groups as presented by the authentication server.
 This requires two things: